 Virtual directory technology helps by providing a connection pooling mechanism that distributes load on a transaction-by-transaction basis.
 Oracle Virtual Directory maintains a minimum number of connections with each of its proxied directories and adds connections as load requires.
 Oracle Virtual Directory provides automatic switching of the single client connection and spreads its operations over multiple directory servers, making the directory service more stable because no single directory server node is overloaded.
 While Oracle Virtual Directory maintains a single connected session between it and the connection dominate client, Oracle Virtual Directory itself is a "good citizen" with the infrastructure and provides load distribution and periodic connection refreshes.

 The opposite scenario to the connection domination problem occurs when too many applications make connections and overload the directory server with too many TCP/IP connections and LDAP bind requests.
 When this happens many directory servers, including LDAP and X.500 versions, can become unstable as they run out of system resources or simply run out of processing threads.
 Many benchmarks show that most directory servers have a peak performance level at around seven to ten simultaneous connection threads.
-This means that while the server may be capable of answering many more calls, peak throughput is diminished as the server starts to spend its time establishing connections rather than servicing requests, as shown in Figure 1-7.
+This information indicates that while the server may be capable of answering many more calls, peak throughput is diminished as the server starts to spend its time establishing connections rather than servicing requests, as shown in Figure 1-7.

 Oracle Virtual Directory's connection pooling mechanism resolves this issue.
 As with the connection dominating client, Oracle Virtual Directory uses its pool to share connection between many clients, and uses rebinding to switch between user contexts where necessary (depending on the mode of the Oracle Virtual Directory pass credentials setting).
 Oracle Virtual Directory takes many client connections and their requests and multiplexes transactions over a reduced number of connections to the proxied servers.
 Since existing connections are reused, the amount of consumed resources on the proxied server is greatly reduced, allowing it to focus on LDAP transaction processing.